Health-Informatics-UoN/carrot-docs/public/docs/CoConnectTools/ETL-Tool.md

 ### 6. Additional Options

-!!! note
-    For large datasets, it's advised that you do not try to run all the data at the same time

-To process a dataset in chunks, you can use the following flag:
+To override the default data chunking options and process a dataset in specific chunks, you can use the following flag:

 ```
   -nc, --number-of-rows-per-chunk INTEGER